patiboh/fuzzy-playground/README.md

 The app displays a canvas, a feedback area (displayed only when there are errors in the code), and provides some controls:

-- a Play button
+- 👾 a Play button
+- 🧽 a Reset button (reset current animation)
-- a Refresh button (reloads the page for now)
+- 🚿 a Refresh button (reloads the page for now)
-- a "Clear emojis button" (to stop the emojis)
+- an Animations menu
 - inputs for 2D coordinates (for now)

 ![Fuzzy Playground](Fuzzy-Playground-focus.png)